gupta-parag/learningJS/Values&Variables/README.md

 ### IN javascript variables can change their data type

     - this means let x = 5; x = 'Jack Sparrow';

+### Truthy and Falsy values

+    - All values in JS are inherently truthy
+    - Falsy values are :
+        - false
+        - 0
+        -"" (empty string)
+        - null
+        - undefined
+        - NaN
+    - Everything else is truthy!

+### Logical Operators

+    - AND : &&
+    - OR : ||
+    - NOT : !